Aldo Gucci: Career

 From the age of 20, Aldo began work full-time at Gucci.
 He went on to open the first shop outside of Florence, in Rome in 1938.

 Gucci became an overnight status symbol when the bamboo handbag was featured on Ingrid Bergman's arm in Roberto Rossellini's 1954 film Journey to Italy.
 The GG insignia became an instant favourite of Hollywood celebrities and European royalty.

 In 1952, Aldo travelled to New York City with his brothers Rodolfo and Vasco.
 They opened the first store outside of Italy in New York City, only two weeks before their father's death.
 President John F. Kennedy heralded Aldo as the first Italian Ambassador to fashion and he was awarded an honorary degree by the City University of New York in recognition of his philanthropic activity, described as the "Michelangelo of Merchandising".
 He went on to open shops in Chicago, Palm Beach and Beverly Hills, before expanding to Tokyo, Hong Kong and in cities around the world through a global franchising network.

+Aldo Gucci was the genius behind the iconic Gucci Bamboo bag, picking up the use of the material in a design he saw in London.

 For over thirty years he was dedicated to the expansion of Gucci, developing the company into a vertically integrated business with its own tanneries, manufacturing and retail premises.

 Later years

 After their brother Vasco Gucci died in 1974, Rodolfo and Aldo divided the business between themselves 50/50.
 However, Aldo's sons felt that Rodolfo had not contributed enough to the growth of the business.
-In an attempt to increase his profits, Aldo set up a perfume subsidiary and held 80 percent of its ownership for himself and his three sons.
+In an attempt to increase his profits, Aldo set up a perfume subsidiary and held 80 per cent of its ownership for himself and his three sons.
 This rivalry eventually spiralled into family warfare.

 In 1980, Aldo's son Paolo Gucci attempted to launch his own business using the Gucci name, but Aldo disapproved and sued his son, threatening to cut off any Gucci supplier who signed on with Paolo.
 Seeking revenge, Paolo got Aldo removed from the company in 1984 with the help of his cousin Maurizio Gucci, who had recently become the majority shareholder.
 In addition, Paolo also tipped off the IRS about his father's tax evasion.
 In January 1986, Aldo Gucci was sentenced to one year and one day in prison for tax evasion, evading $7 million in New York.
 He was age 81 at the time of the sentencing.
 He served his time at the Federal Prison Camp, Eglin.

 In 1989, a year before his death, Aldo sold his Gucci shares to Investcorp.
 That same year, Maurizio was made chairman of the Gucci group following a nearly six-year legal battle for control over Gucci.
-Maurizio did not have a background in business, and the business was in a dire economic and creative straits by 1993.
+Maurizio did not have a background in business, and the business was in a dire economic and creative strait by 1993.
 That year Maurizio Gucci resigned and sold his remaining interest to Investcorp, ending the Gucci family's association with the company.